nctsiridis/plife/README.md

 ## Basic Usage (without runner)

 Modify `simulation.txt` to configure simulation properties.
 Ensure that if you specify `n` quantities, the attraction matrix is `n x n`.
-We recommend a viscocity of `0.4` and a repulsion strength of `4.0` based on testing.
+We recommend a viscosity of `0.4` and a repulsion strength of `4.0` based on testing.

 ### Example `simulation.txt`